FBI and Homeland Security Detail Russian Hacking Campaign In New Report

 I'm as bewildered as the next fellow as to how we ended up our newest Commander-in-Chief, but I also believe it's time he and the former administration started working together like big boys.

+Well, it's easier to tip a working system between relatively equally matched candidates than it is an already rigged one.

 talking about Russia but not Soros...
-(Score:2)
+(Score:3, Insightful)

 An article talking about Russia trying to influence American politics, but not mentioning George Soros or foreign donations to the Clinton Foundation...